search ]

 Auto-Update Plugins via Dashboard

-WordPress also allows you to manage plugin updates directly from the admin dashboard without using code.
+WordPress also allows you to manage plugin and theme updates directly from the admin dashboard without using code.
 Navigate to Plugins > Installed Plugins and toggle auto-updates for each plugin individually.

 Major vs. Minor Updates